Career Stage 1 – Finding My Spot

 I saw the unedited video of the destruction and heard the TV reporters talking off-camera as they prepared to share the stories of the victims and the heroes, the shock of the nation, and the motivations of the bomber.

+My looking phase was short-lived, so maybe we can call this Career Stage 1A.
 I didn’t expect to make only $6 an hour and need to wait tables on the side, but that’s what it took during those early years that I worked in television news.
-I was always behind-the-scenes, first as a production assistant, then moving my way up to news producer.
+My work was always behind-the-scenes, first as a production assistant, then moving my way up to news producer.
 I have always been one of those Type-A personalities you hear about, and TV news helped me channel those instincts in a challenging, fast-paced work environment.

 As a news producer, I had a front-row seat to some of the biggest stories of our generation.
 I was working at the CBS affiliate in Boston when 9/11 happened.
 The world changed that day, and I knew I had to make a personal change as well.

 In early 2002, I left television news and joined the team at The Tampa Tribune newspaper.
-Eight years later, with the newspaper industry in decline and a growing family to support, I made the leap into marketing and landed a position at a DSO in Tampa, Fla.
+Eight years later, with the newspaper industry in decline and a growing family to support, I leaped into marketing and landed a position at a DSO in Tampa, Fla.